sonatype-nexus-community/nexus-format-archetype/src/test/resources/projects/it1/reference/README.md

    ), you can attach a remote debugger to port 5005.
 Keep trying to attach the remote debugger until the connection succeeds.

+   After each IT runs, you have to reconnect the remote debugger.

+   You can run a single IT by adding the `-Dit.test=MyIntegrationTestToRunIT` property.
+The example below also skips
+    running the unit tests.

+      mvn clean verify -Dit.debug=true -Dtest=skip -Dit.test=MyIntegrationTestToRunIT

   When running ITs, the Nexus Repository Manager will write log output to the following file:

       nexus-repository-foo/nexus-repository-foo-it/target/it-data/1/nexus3/log/nexus.log

+   With multiple ITs, the `1` in the path above will be incremented for each IT.